Associate of Applied Science in Technology

 |WRTG A111||Writing Across Contexts||3|

 |MATH A105||Intermediate Algebra (or any MATH course for which MATH A105 is a prerequisite)||3|

 |Select one of the following:||4|

-and Survey of Chemistry Laboratory (for Construction or OSH emphases only)
+and Introduction to General Chemistry Laboratory (for Construction or OSH emphases only)

 |General Chemistry I|